Free Church Budgeting Template and Guide

 4. Consider Seasonal Attendance

 If your church generates most of its revenue from tithes and offerings, it’s important to consider the effect attendance can have on your revenue.
 In most churches, attendance numbers fluctuate throughout the year depending on the weather and the time of year.
-Budgeting accordingly will ensure that you have enough money to cover your costs throughout the year.
+Budgeting accordingly will ensure you have enough money to cover your costs throughout the year.

 5. Don’t Be Scared of Budget Cuts